remygatins/BlackSeaBass_project/practice_data_analysis.md

 > This will give you 20 mins to work.
 Retype when needed.

-## Login and load the module where Ddocent is nested.

-In terminal, login to Discovery if you haven’t yet.

 Navigate to the scratch folder (assuming your working fastq files are there), type:

 cd /scratch/tbittar/